pmetaxas-dev/intersim/docs/to-do.md

 ## Later update (1.0)

-- [ ] Add a browser file requester for a validated custom `.json` question pool.
-- [ ] Replace the single global interview with isolated per-user sessions before supporting simultaneous users.
 - [ ] Make the Interview Universal, but ommiting the questions.json (maybe keep it for fallback) At the start of the session, there will be a field with an interview description, so Groq will be creating 5 questions.
 - [ ] There will be 3 Difficulty Levels.
+- [ ] Ommit the fallback API KEy completely, handle only at front-end.
+Showing message "Please provide a valid API Key"

 ## Update 1.5